 1. When to Plant Black Dahlia?

 When it comes to planting dahlias, the timing depends on your climate.
 If you live in a cold area, it’s best to wait until after the last frost date to plant in spring.
 However, if you’re in a warm region, you have the option of planting either in the spring or fall.

-Perfect Pot Size
+3. What is the Perfect Pot Size for Dahlia?

 For growing black dahlias in pots, a 12 inches container with ample drainage holes at the bottom is ideal.
 This allows enough room for the plant’s root system to grow and develop properly.